Pinterest

 The aroma in the house was mouth-watering whenever she made these.
 For her, this was a quick and easy lunch.
 For me?
 I just plain loved pan fried potatoes!
 It's German food I LOVE!

-There are so many German recipes using potatoes, but this one for Bratkartoffeln, also known as German fries or German home fries, is truly among the most popular.
+There are so many German recipes using potatoes, but this one for bratkartoffeln, also known as German fries or German home fries, is truly among the most popular.

 Perhaps it's because this easy pan-fried potatoes recipe makes for a wonderful main course, as well as a delicious side dish!